ctools/ctools/doc/source/users/reference_manual/csbkgmodel.rst

 Synopsis
 --------

 This script generates a background model for a 3D analysis.
+The background model is composed of spatial and spectral components, controlled through the parameters ``spatial`` and ``spectral``.
+The spatial component can be either an effective area model (``AEFF``), a template extracted from the instrument response function (``IRF``) or an analytical 2D Gaussian function (``GAUSS``).
+For the analytical 2D Gaussian function, a bilinear multiplicative background gradient can be added using ``gradient=yes``.
+The spectral component can be either a power law (``PLAW``) or a nodes function (``NODES``).
+The number of nodes for the node function is controlled through the ``enumbins`` parameter.
+Specific node energies can be specified through the ``ebinalg`` parameter.

+If ``runwise=yes``, a background model component will be added for each observation in the input observation definition XML file.
+The script fits the background model to the input observation(s) to preset the background model parameters with resonable values.

-:ref:`csbkgmodel` writes an model definition XML file.
+On output, :ref:`csbkgmodel` writes an model definition XML file that can be used for model fitting.
+Source model components have to be added as needed.

 General parameters